-In a paper accepted for publication in an upcoming issue of the Journal of the American Academy of Dermatology, Sven Krengel, MD, Ash Marghoob, MD, and their colleagues in Europe, Israel, and the United States, propose a new consensus classification for congenital melanocytic nevi (CMN).
+In Volume 68, Issue 3 (March 2013) of the Journal of the American Academy of Dermatology, Sven Krengel, MD, Ash Marghoob, MD, and their colleagues in Europe, Israel, and the United States, proposed a new consensus classification for congenital melanocytic nevi (CMN).
 Read more about the proposed classifications here.

 2011 International Expert Meeting for Large Congenital Melanocytic Nevi and Neurocutaneous Melanocytosis Resounding Success

 Nearly 100 healthcare professionals and patient advocates met for the 2011 International Conference at the University of Tübingen, in Germany, on Friday through Sunday, May 6-8, to discuss the research, management, and possible future therapies for individuals with a large congenital melanocytic nevus (LCMN) and neurocutaneous melanocytosis (NCM).
 A major focus as well, was to provide psychological support for families.

 The focal point of the conference, which was hosted by Department of Dermatology, University of Tübingen, was the meeting with experts on Friday afternoon and all day Saturday, during which some two dozen experts discussed some aspect of care for individuals born with a giant nevus.

 Total Body Photography